tsvcathed/nginx_lancache/README.md

 time as a cache filling operation, thus reducing bandwidth utilisation.
 In theory, this should mean that only one instance of any file is ever downloaded.

-Some configuration within the nginx.conf file restricts caching of files over 5GB in size.
-This is to prevent caching of games which are upwards of 55GB being downloaded off the Microsoft Store and filling the cache unnecessarily.
-This can be removed if desired.
+Some configuration within the nginx.conf file restricts caching based on a HEAD request.
+Some updates (for whatever reason) do a HEAD request, then fail to download the actual file.
+This sometimes causes nginx to download the file into the cache when it is not needed.

 Steps:
 1. Create a linux VM (CentOS was used for this variation) with 2GB ram and 100GB disk space, and install Nginx.